 What is swim meet lit mag, anyway?

-swim meet lit mag is a young online literary publication based in Meanjin (Brisbane, Australia).
-We accept all kinds of creative work and love to be surprised.
+swim meet lit mag is an online literary publication based in Meanjin (Brisbane, Australia).
+We accept all kinds of creative work.

-We aren’t strict about themes, but our editor is particularly interested in submissions from swimmers (current or former), or about swimming – whatever that means to you.
+While our themes aren’t strict, our editor is particularly interested in submissions from swimmers (current or former), or about swimming – whatever that means to you.
 If your work has nothing to do with swimming, that doesn’t mean we don’t want to see it!
-Mainly, send us something you’d be proud to see published.
+Send us something you’d be proud to see published.

-Because we’re a volunteer-run publication committed to paying our contributors, we offer a Tip Jar Submission option with a fee of $3.00, which we will endeavour to respond to as swiftly as possible.
+Because we’re a volunteer-run publication committed to paying our contributors, we offer a Tip Jar Submission option with a fee of $3.00 (AUD), which will move your submission to the top of the queue and allow you to submit extra material.
 We also accept donations all year round.
 Your support means we can continue paying artists.

 Donations: As a volunteer-run publication, we are always open to donations that help support our operational costs and allow us to pay writers.
 The amount is automatically set to a one-off payment of $5.00 (AUD).